louispotok/louispotok-dot-com/pages/colophon.md

 I have also lifted a lot from the excellent [argmin gravitas](https://www.gleech.org/).

 The website lives in [this repository](https://github.com/louispotok/louispotok-dot-com).
-It's private as of this writing (May 2021) but I do intend to make it public soon.
-If you want to look at the source but it's still closed, please let me know and I'll open it up!

 ## History and migration